Azure/AKS/blog/_posts/2024-08-19-KAITO-finetuning.md

 With the [v0.3.0 release](https://github.com/Azure/kaito/releases/tag/v0.3.0), KAITO has expanded the supported model library to include the Phi-3 model, but the biggest (and most exciting) addition is the ability to fine-tune open-source models.
 Why should you be excited about fine-tuning?
 Well, it’s because fine-tuning is one way of giving your foundation model additional training using a specific dataset to enhance accuracy, which ultimately improves the interaction with end-users.

-All you have to do is specify your model preset and tuning method, data set, and container registry details - KAITO will automate the rest and provide a lightweight output to pull into new inferencing jobs!

 ## Fine-tuning a foundation model is sometimes necessary